ABOUT

 The context of dance and performing arts needs to unhinge the setting of current production and promotion systems, which is mainly vertical and stuck to patriarchal paradigms.

-Bologna University will follow and study the experiences that will be tested during the project, with the aim of sharing a replicable working method that takes into account the new perspective of co-design and the audience development approach.
+Bologna University followed and study the experiences that were tested during the project, with the aim of sharing a replicable working method that takes into account the new perspective of co-design and the audience development approach.

 PARTNERS